 Throughout the development of the Consolidated Plan, citizen input is encouraged and sought.
 The City of Minneapolis provides its citizens several opportunities to provide input to decision-making process.
+Staff also attends relevant community meetings to help inform the Consolidated Plan.
 Citizens are encouraged to attend and participate in City Council committee meetings, neighborhood/community revitalization meetings, numerous boards and public hearings designed to solicit public comments.
 These community engagement practices are designed to meet the needs and requirements of various programs and planning processes.